nir2602/nir2602/README.md

 Previously I worked as a Junior Software Engineer for Nova Scotia's Department of Cybersecurity & Digital Solutions.

 I like Computer Networks and their security, as well backend development!
+Additionally this fall I will be taking courses in Machine Learning and Advanced Cybersecurity.

 <!--
 **nir2602/nir2602** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.